AHBruns/TSort/README.md

-# TSort
+# Melzi

 ### Description

-TSort also known as Moen or Moenize (named after my algs. and data structures professor, James Moen) is a command-line utility that topologically sorts paragraphs based on their conceptual dependency.
-This sorting process is known as topological sorting, hence the formal name, TSort.
+Melzi, named after Francesco Melzi, is a command-line utility that topologically sorts text based on conceptual dependency.

 ### Installation